-The goal of your cold sales email is to either set up a meeting, have your prospect reply with information, or to have them click on a response link.
-But don't get greedy - You should select only one goal for each email you send.
+The goal of your cold sales email is to either set up a meeting, have your prospect reply with information, or have them click on a response link.
+But don't get greedy—you should select only one goal for each email you send.

 Make a strong statement or ask a thoughtful question, perhaps related to your prospect’s problems that your product or services may solve.
 Focus on your prospect, and don’t talk about yourself.
 Remember to never start an email with something negative or obvious like, “We’ve never met.”
 No duh.
 They know this already and it’s a surefire way to get your prospect to quit reading and trash your email, or opt-out altogether.